 The most experienced member of the Tiger offensive line, with 22 career starts and 35 career outings under his belt, he'll be looked to for leadership and stability on a unit which features only two seniors on its four-deep depth chart ...
 Has proven himself as a two-year starter, at left tackle solely in 2011 and at right tackle primarily in 2012 ...
-Had 2012 season cut short after suffering a knee injury at Florida, but after surgery and rehab, is expected to be full go for spring ball when camp opens in March ...
+Had 2012 season cut short after suffering a knee injury at Florida, but after surgery and rehab, is expected to be full go when camp opens in August ...
 Is listed No. 1 on the depth chart at left tackle.

 Continued his development in his second year as a starter before missing the final 3-1/2 games due to a knee injury sustained in game #9 at Florida ...
 Prior to the injury, started all nine games, including six at right tackle, sandwiched around three starts at left tackle as the Tiger line was continually shuffled due to injuries ...
 Fell victim to the injury bug himself while attempting a tackle on an interception in the second quarter at Florida, and was lost for the remainder of the season ...
 Despite missing the last three games, was still awarded with the team's Underclassman leadership award handed out at the season-ending banquet ...